 The Campus Safety Office supports the college’s commitment to alternative modes of transportation such as carpooling; the use of LEEDS certified vehicles (www.greenercars.org/); the Oberlin Bike Coop, and other alternatives suggested by the Oberlin College Office of Environmental Sustainability.
 We encourage using the walking safety escort service of the Campus Safety Office.
 This service is available to students, faculty, staff, and visitors by contacting the non-emergency number, 440-775-8444.

 City of Oberlin Parking Restrictions

-Oberlin police may patrol and cite on campus any violation of state handicapped parking laws.
-Oberlin police and fire actively enforce fire lane violations on campus.
+Oberlin Police may patrol and cite on campus any violation of state handicapped parking laws.
+Oberlin Police and Fire Departments actively enforce fire lane violations on campus.
 The below violations may incur progressive fines of up to $250, and the vehicle may be towed.